vangav/vos_backend/README.md

 # Quick Start Example (vos_geo_server)

+vos_geo_server is a service that takes a latitude/longitude request and returns the reverse geo code (continent, country, major city, city).
+It also keeps track of queried continents/countries to also provide lists of sorted top queried continents/countries.

 ### Init
 1. create a workspace directory "**my_services**" - this is the directory to contain both of vos_backend and all the services generated using it
 2. download this (**vos_backend.zip**) project inside the workspace directory and unzip it